aerin0/enchiridion/README.md

 # AERIN's Enchiridion
-|> Why would you want to lower and stabilize the latency of your hardware?
+|> Why would you want to lower and stabilize the latency of your hardware? <br />
-|> A consistent feeling is critical for most competitively played games as your entire gameplay relies on it
+|> A consistent feeling is critical for most competitively played games as your entire gameplay relies on it <br />
 |> Sudden increase in latency/instability/insane DPM downclocking = worsened latency, you miss the shot thats responsible for having you on a leaderboard
 |> Can you actually feel these few milliseconds?
 Yes, you definitely can.